Frequently Asked Questions

 You are required to bring your own materials to the course.
 A materials list can be found on the course page and will be included with your confirmation receipt.
 As a guide, you will need to provide your own notebooks or sketchbooks, writing or drawing kit, paints and paper.
 Photography classes will require you to provide your own camera and film.
 You may also be required to do your own research into materials and inspiration before starting your course.

 Materials can usually be purchased in our specialist art shop located in our main college site at King's Cross.
 The shop has limited opening hours during the holidays, so please contact the shop directly for further information.
-We alo recommend the London Graphics Centre and CASSART which have various brances around London.
+We also recommend the London Graphics Centre and CASSART which have various branches around London.

 We try to keep classes small.
 Each course usually has between 7 and 20 students so that every student gets as much individual attention from the tutor as they need depending on the subject matter and complexity of the course.